diequies/100daysofdata/README.md

 ---

+### **Day 5 of #100DaysOfData Challenge**

+Finally, I beat the pattern extraction issue I was having, and it has been thanks to some essential debugging tips I learnt from the book.
+However, today most than any, I feel how important it is to settle down the learnings.

+1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+I managed to find my issues with pattern extraction, mainly inappropriate use of data flow and data types.
+With these, I take two main learnings: first, taking a step back sometimes is more effective than keeping fighting, and second, debugging practices are essential and a weakness I detected and need to improve.
+The next step will be to improve the patterns list to extract floor area data as current performance is relatively poor.
+2. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+Today, I finished the *Matplotlib* section, even though I had already experience using it, it was good to improve my understanding of the OOP way to use it.
+The next one will be the *Seaborn* library.
+3. **Book**: [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): I am currently reading the first chapter, which speaks extensively about IPython.
+Even though I was already using Jupytern Notebooks that runs with IPython, I didn't know 99% of its features.
+Today, it was especially useful the debugging one.

+---

 ### **Day 4 of #100DaysOfData Challenge**

 Most of the day, I have been battling to extract floor area from the *"description"* and *"features"* texts; after that, I finalised the *Pandas* section of the course and finally started another book.